 - Only vendor staff will handle their products.
 Vendors will bag all items unless shopper brings a reusable bag, in which shopper will bag items after purchased.

 - Credit/debit transactions are encouraged.
-Venmo can also be used.
+Venmo can also be used, if accepted by vendor.

 - If accepting cash, vendors must wear special gloves for touching cash only.

-- Hand sanitizer will be available at every booth.
+- Hand sanitizer will be available at booths.

 - No sampling is allowed.